Chronic Inflammatory Response Syndrome

 The great news is that once you complete the protocol, you’ll never get that sick again.
 Future exposures can be managed with a couple weeks of taking CSM or Welchol, giving CIRS patients the opportunity to live a full life.
 Patients should continue working with their trusted CIRS provider to manage subsequent exposures and maintain their optimal health.

-The Nutrition with Judy team offers CIRS bloodwork and CIRS White Glove Service in order to help guide you through the entire process and provide a confirmed diagnosis.
+The Nutrition with Judy team offers CIRS bloodwork and CIRS White Glove Service in order to help guide you through the initial start of the protocol and provide a confirmed diagnosis.
 This comprehensive service includes all the testing requirements for CIRS diagnosis, environmental biotoxin determination, recommended dietary and supplement protocols, MARCoNS nasal testing, lipid replacement therapy, along with individualized resources and contacts to get you successfully started on your CIRS healing journey.
-As a CIRS proficiency partner with significant experience supporting CIRS patients, the Nutrition with Judy team is happy to provide the support you need.
+With personalized doctor recommendations, we’ll help you find the right CIRS practitioner that can prescribe the necessary medication and provide comprehensive care for completing the Shoemaker protocol.
+Our team offers specialized gut healing, second opinions, and mind-body work to help set you up for success during your healing journey.
+As a CIRS proficiency partner with significant experience supporting CIRS patients, the Nutrition with Judy team is happy to provide any additional support you need.